metacpan/metacpan-cpan-extracted/distros/L/Locale-Unicode-Data/README.md

     Value used for each locale for `approximately`, `currency_decimal`, `currency_group`, `decimal`, `exponential`, `group`, `infinity`, `list`, `minus`, `nan`, `per_mille`, `percent`, `plus`, `superscript`, and `time_separator`

-    Not every `locale` has a value for each of those property though.
+    Not every `locale` has a value for each of those properties though.

 - [Locale number formatting](#table-number_formats_l10n)